mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 Pandas for Metadata
 -------------------

-Lets appreciate for a moment all the work we didn't have to do around CSV handling because Pandas magically handled it for us.
+Let's appreciate for a moment all the work we didn't have to do around CSV handling because Pandas magically handled it for us.

 ```python